Azure/ResourceModules/modules/network/network-managers/scope-connections/README.md

-# AVNM Scope Connections `[Microsoft.Network/networkManagers/scopeConnections]`
+# Network Manager Scope Connections `[Microsoft.Network/networkManagers/scopeConnections]`

-This module deploys an Azure Virtual Network Manager (AVNM) ScopeConnection.
+This module deploys an Network Manager Scope Connection.
 Create a cross-tenant connection to manage a resource from another tenant.

 ## Navigation